 Employ Herbal Allies

-Ayurveda also reveres a number of herbs for their ability to deeply nourish the body, support the endocrine system, and help us reclaim optimal health when depleted.
+Ayurveda also reveres a number of herbs for energy.
+These herbs are known to deeply nourish the body, support the endocrine system, and help us reclaim optimal health when depleted.

 Mixed Herbal Formulas

 There are also a number of mixed herbal formulas that include one or both of these powerful herbal allies, alongside other supportive herbs: